 But whatever your definition, botanical gardens are also places of beauty, where plants are often grown to perfection, and where you can be amazed by the diversity of the plant world.
 They may also have ornamental gardens, water features, and seasonal displays.

 A botanical garden will be a resource for learning and teaching conservation and sustainability.
 As well as provide green spaces for many other type of events.

 Throughout the world, major destination cities have included botanical gardens as one of the attractions that visitors come to see.
 Think of the New York Botanical Garden, in NY, the Huntington, in the greater Los Angeles area, or the Royal Botanical Gardens in London.

 These gardens aren’t just for tourists, however.
 The psychological and health benefits of green spaces have been well documented.
 As open, green spaces in our cities become “developed” into housing tracts, shopping malls, and industrial or business complexes, citizens can lose their connection to the source of our food, our water, and the very air we breathe.

 Great question!
 This is the question we get asked more than any other.
 Currently, we are considering several sites, and working with the Sacramento city council to determine which area will be best for the garden.

-Well, obviously gardeners.
-But who else?
-Do you like fine al fresco dining featuring organically grown produce?
+Well, everyone!
 Our vision for the garden includes a “garden to fork” restaurant, where fruit and vegetables will be grown on the premises.
 You will be able to see growing in the garden what may be on your lunch plate later that afternoon.